alanmitchell/micropython-inputs/README.md

 `inputs`: This is the list of input objects that the Manager will periodically poll and manage.

 `timer_num`: The number of the microcontroller Timer that will be used to generate an interrupt for polling the inputs.
+If `None` is passed, no automatic polling of inputs will occur, and you will need to periodically call the `service_inputs()` method of this object, perhaps from your own Timer interrupt routine.

 `poll_freq`: The frequency that will be used to poll the inputs in Hz.
 The default of 480 Hz will poll each sensor every 2.08 ms, which is a convenient value for debounce routines discussed later and analog averaging routines that sample across an exact number of 60 Hz cycles.

+**Manager.values**()

+This returns a snapshot of all of the current inputs.
+The return object is a Python dictionary with added feature of being able to use an attribute to access a value as well as standard dictionary syntax.
+If `vals` is the object returned by this method, these two read access means are equivalent:  `vals['X1']` and `vals.X1`.